lubuntu-team/manual/source/2/2.2/2.2.3/libreoffice_draw.rst

 To zoom in and out there is a zoom bar on the bottom right.
 To zoom in move the zoom bar towards the :guilabel:`+`.
 To zoom out move the zoom bar towarsd the :guilabel:`-`.
 The current zoom is displayed to the right of the zoom bar.
 To zoom to see the entire page :menuselection:`View --> Zoom --> Entire Page`.
 To zoom to the width of the page :menuselection:`View --> Zoom --> Page Width`.
 To return to your previous level of zoom :menuselection:` View --> Zoom --> Zoom Previous`.

+On the left there is a sidebar that shows your a summary of each page of a drawing.
+To add a new page right click on the page sidebar and select :menuselection:`New Page` or :menuselection:`Page --> New Page`.

 Version
 -------
 Lubuntu ships with version 7.5.6 of Libreoffice Draw.